naimdb/naimdb/README.md

 - 🤝 I’m looking for help to **get better at coding**

-- 📄 Know about my experiences [3 years as an entrepreneur and 5 years as an office manager / administrative and financial manager](3 years as an entrepreneur and 5 years as an office manager / administrative and financial manager)
+- 📄 Know about my experiences before : 3 years as an entrepreneur and 5 years as an office manager / administrative and financial manager

 - ⚡ Fun fact **I built a company with Japanese partners as a shareholder.**